Vinister/discord-player/README.md

 # Player-Bot

-This bot does not recive no support or updates
+This bot does not receive support or updates